 2 nights stay in Fez

-2 nights stay in Marrakech
+2 nights stay in Merrakech

 Casablanca is a port city and commercial hub in western Morocco, fronting the Atlantic Ocean.
 The city’s French colonial legacy is seen in its downtown Mauresque architecture, a blend of Moorish style and European art deco.
 Standing partly over the water, the enormous Hassan II Mosque, completed in 1993, has a 210m minaret topped with lasers directed toward Mecca.

 Fes is a northeastern Moroccan city often referred to as the country’s cultural capital.
-It’s primarily known for its Fes El Bali walled medina, with medieval Marinid architecture, vibrant souks and old-world atmosphere.
+It’s primarily known for its Fes El Bali walled medina, with medieval Marinid architecture, vibrant souks, and old-world atmosphere.
 The medina is home to religious schools such as the 14th-century Bou Inania and Al Attarine, both decorated with elaborate cedar carvings and ornate tile work.

 Rabat, Morocco’s capital, rests along the shores of the Bouregreg River and the Atlantic Ocean.
 It’s known for landmarks that speak to its Islamic and French-colonial heritage, including the Kasbah of the Udayas.
 This Berber-era royal fort is surrounded by formal French-designed gardens and overlooks the ocean.
 The city’s iconic Hassan Tower, a 12th-century minaret, soars above the ruins of a mosque.